Double Pessimism is Provably Efficient for Distributionally Robust Offline Reinforcement Learning: Generic Algorithm and Robust Partial Coverage: Offline RL in RMDPs: Generic Algorithm Framework and Unified Theory

 \subsection{Unified Theoretical Analysis}

-In this section, we establish a unified theoretical analysis for the $\texttt{P}^2\texttt{MPO}$ algorithm framework proposed in Section \ref{subsec: algorithm framework}.
-We first specify the two conditions that the \textbf{model estimation step} of $\texttt{P}^2\texttt{MPO}$ should satisfy in order for sample-efficient learning.
-Then we establish an upper bound of suboptimality of the policy obtained by $\texttt{P}^2\texttt{MPO}$ given that these two conditions are satisfied.
-In Section \ref{sec: implementation}, we show that the specific implementations of the sub-algorithm \texttt{ModelEst} for the RMDPs examples in Section \ref{subsec: example RMDP} satisfy these two conditions, which results in tailored suboptimality bounds for these examples.
+In this subsection, we establish a unified theoretical analysis for the $\texttt{P}^2\texttt{MPO}$ algorithm framework (Algorithm~\ref{alg: p2mpo}).
+We first specify two conditions that the \textbf{model estimation step} of $\texttt{P}^2\texttt{MPO}$ should satisfy in order for sample-efficient learning.
+Then we establish an upper bound of the suboptimality \eqref{eq: suboptimality} of the policy obtained by $\texttt{P}^2\texttt{MPO}$ given that these two conditions are satisfied.